 What Happens After I Am Arrested in Philadelphia?

 After your arrest, you will be transported to the local police station for what is known and the booking process, where you will be fingerprinted and photographed and the officers will collect your biographical information.
 Then, you will be kept in the station’s holding cell or taken to the local jail until your bail hearing, which will usually occur via videoconferencing.
-In some cases, usually for minor crimes like underage drinking, the police may release you with a summons to come back on your court date without the need to hold a bail hearing.
+In some cases, usually for minor crimes like being charged with underage drinking at UPenn, the police may release you with a summons to come back on your court date without the need to hold a bail hearing.

 At the bail hearing, the magistrate will decide whether you can be released on your own recognizance, or without bail, if bail should be set, or if you must be held in jail until the underlying criminal matter is resolved.
 Typically, bail will not be withheld entirely except for in cases involving very serious charges like homicide.
 The magistrate will make this decision based on the bail guidelines, as well as such factors as your criminal history, potential flight risk, ties to the community, and the nature and severity of the crime alleged.
 Our experienced Philadelphia bail hearing attorneys at The Law Offices of Lloyd Long know how to make the most persuasive arguments for you to be released on little to no bail.